 Every UK university that has approved fee cap status and degree awarding powers.
 For the 2023/24 People & Planet University League, any university that was not included in 2022/23 must also be registered with Universities UK.
 We do not rank 'umbrella' higher education organisations such as NCG, Grŵp Llandrillo Menai, or universities that do not have degree awarding powers in their own right.
 Universities must be able to set their own internal institutional policies in order to be included.

 Since 2007, People & Planet have been scoring universities using a set of criteria that investigates their environmental and ethical commitments and actions.
 Each criteria section adds up to 100% - a bit like a university exam.
 We refer to this as ‘the methodology’.

-45.35% the criteria is scored using data collected and made public by the Higher Education Statistics Agency or other public verified data sources.
-The rest is scored based on information made public by the university itself, such as policy documents and webpages.
+The remaining ‘policy’ sections are based on information made public by the university itself, such as policy documents and webpages.
 Universities that do not make their environmental information public online aren’t likely to score very highly - if we can’t find the information, the institution will score zero.
 Likewise, universities that do not submit estates data to HESA are unlikely to perform well in the ranking.